dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_data_parallelism.md

 ## Limitations

 As we scale the DDP setup to larger GPUs, the benefits offered by DDP being to break down.
 The overhead of communication between all the devices becomes significant as we add more GPUs.
+This limit is reached mainly because of how data parallelism approach works

+1. Every GPU holds a full copy of the model: Each GPU device has its own replica of model states - all model parameters, it's own optimizer states, and during the forward/backward pass it computes gradients for exactly the same set of parameters.

+2. Gradients must be syncronised every iteration: After calculating the gradients for each microbatch, the "local" gradients must be synced across all GPU devices.
+This is usually done using "all-reduce" distributed operation.
+Once all gradients are synced, we update the model parameters.

 {{< figure align=center src="/images/ddp_scale.png" attr="HuggingFace [blog](https://huggingface.co/spaces/nanotron/ultrascale-playbook?section=our_journey_up_to_now)">}}